-When you leave a thoughtful comment on other artists’ posts, they’ll be more likely to check out your account and might even follow you.
+When you leave a thoughtful comments on other artists’ posts, they’ll be more likely to check out your account and might even follow you.

-But you should also be careful not to be too promotional.
+But it would be best to be careful not to be too promotional.

 No one likes a spammer, so make sure your comments are helpful and relevant to the conversation.

 Networking with other influencers is essential for any professional artist looking to become an art influencer.